 The size works well over shellac, oil primers, zinc chromate primer, and epoxy paint.
-Manetti oil size can be thinned up to 20-30% by volume with turpentine on interior projects.
-For exterior projects use the size at package consistency.
-You can apply the size by brush, roller or spray with HVLP spray gun.
-Ideal condition for application is 65 to 75 degrees Fahrenheit and 40% to 60% relative humidity.
+Manetti oil size can be thinned up to 20-30 percent by volume with turpentine on interior projects.
+For exterior projects, use the size at package consistency.
+You can apply the size by brush, roller, or spray with a high-volume, low-pressure (HVLP) spray gun.
+Ideal conditions for application are 65-75 degrees Fahrenheit and 40-60 percent relative humidity.
 Do not apply size under 60 degrees Fahrenheit.

-Manetti 3-Hour Size reaches tack in 2-3 hours and will remain open for 2-3 hours depending on dilution, temperature and humidity.
-For exterior gilding the size can come to tack in less than 1 hour on warm sunny days.
-Allow the gilded surface to cure for a minimum of 3-5 days depending on how much you thin the size before top coating.
-Do not top coat exterior gilding.
+Manetti 3-Hour Size reaches tack in two to three hours and will remain open for two to three hours depending on dilution, temperature, and humidity.
+For exterior gilding, the size can come to tack in less than an hour on warm, sunny days.
+Allow the gilded surface to cure for a minimum of three to five days, depending on how much you thin the size before top-coating.